VEuPathDB/StaticContent/_collection_resources_tools/06_transcriptomic-resources.md

          <li>expression profile similarity.</li>
        </ul>
        </div>
-       <br/><br/>
      </div>
       <img style="width: 40em; margin-top: .5em; margin-left: 4em;" src="{{ "/assets/images/resources_tools/transcript-add-column-crop-box.png" | absolute_url }}" alt="Searches"/>
   </div>
   </div>
 <br/><br/>
- In addition, <a href="/a/app/galaxy-orientation"><b>My Workspaces</b></a> offers a private Galaxy workspace for analyzing your own data and porting the results to VEuPathDB to compare with public data.
+ In addition, <a href="/a/app/galaxy-orientation"><b>My Workspace</b></a> offers a private Galaxy workspace for analyzing your own data and porting the results to VEuPathDB to compare with public data.
 All VEuPathDB genomes are pre-loaded and several pre-configured workflows for RNA-seq analysis and viarant calling are available.
-IMAGE SOON
 </div>